-Craig Mull: Craig Mull is currently the managing director of 1207407 Ontario Limited and is responsible for overseeing a variety of its investments which includes the entity's interest in the Corporation.
+Craig Mull: Mr. Mull was appointed Interim Chief Executive Officer of Cipher effective July 29, 2019.
+Craig Mull is currently the managing director of 1207407 Ontario Limited and is responsible for overseeing a variety of its investments which includes the entity's interest in the Corporation.
 Mr. Mull is also the founder and Chief Executive Officer of Typhon Group Ltd, a privately held real estate development firm which owns and develops commercial and residential projects throughout the Greater Toronto Area.
 He served as Director of Corporate Development, Vice President and Chief Operating Officer of CML from 1989 to 2004 where he was instrumental in the company's growth.
 During his tenure at CML, Mr. Mull was part of a small executive team that grew the company from less than \$20 million in annualized revenue to over \$235 million.
 Prior to joining CML, Mr. Mull held the role of Sales and Marketing Manager at Baxter Corporation.
 Mr. Mull received an HBA from Ivy Business School at the University of Western Ontario.